alexshagov/logs-parser-test-task/README.md

 ## Ideas

-* Large files support: Get rid of `File.read` and analyze read file by chunks
+* Large files support: Get rid of `File.read` and analyze file by chunks
 * Introduce formatters to support different ways of analysis output, for now a simple Hash is getting printed

 ### License